Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-Taking graph as an analogy of corpus, the idea of word representation can be applied in graph embedding: similarly, given $N$ nodes chosen from a graph by random walking starting at an arbitrary node; then use them to build a sequence.
-After implementing random walking many times, several sequences are obtained.
-The nodes appearing in a common sequence with higher frequency are hypothesized to have higher proximity measured by their embeddings.
-The effectiveness of this idea was firstly proven by DeepWalk \cite{perozzi2014deepwalk,yang2015comprehend}.
-In technique, Deepwalk adopts the depth-first searching strategy for building random walks $\mathcal{W}_{v_r}=(\mathcal{W}_{v_r}^1, \mathcal{W}_{v_r}^2,...,\mathcal{W}_{v_r}^k)$ rooted at an arbitrary node $v_{r}$, where $\mathcal{W}_{v_r}^{k+1}$ is a node randomly chosen from $\mathcal{W}_{v_r}^k$'s neighbor.
-In fact, path $\mathcal{W}_{v_r}$ can be seen as a particular ``sentence''.
-For each node $v_i \in \mathcal{W}_{v_r}$, its embedding is denoted by $\bm{v_i} \in \mathbb{R}^d$ and its surrounding context is denoted by $v_j \in \mathcal{W}_{v_r}[i-w:i+w]$, where the window size is $2 \omega+1$.
-Training is performed by maximizing $P(v_j|v_i)$ by hierarchical softmax \cite{morin2005hierarchical} (Tab.~\ref{MetaPath} gives details).
-DeepWalk performs well in preserving the high-order proximity between nodes.
-As for the first-order and second-order proximity between nodes, LINE \cite{tang2015line} adopts the breadth-first searching strategy for building random walks, somewhat can be seen as ``WideWalk'' (Tab.~\ref{MetaPath} gives details).
+In the same way, if taking a graph as the analogy of a corpus, the thought of word representation can be applied in graph embedding.
+Given $N$ nodes picked up from a graph by random walking which starts or ends at an arbitrary node, a nodal sequence can be made up with them.
+After repeating random walking multiple times, a set of nodal sequences can be generated.
+Much as words in sentences, the nodes appearing in a nodal sequence with higher frequency are hypothesized to be represented by embeddings with closer proximity.
+The feasibility of this transferred thought was firstly proven by DeepWalk \cite{perozzi2014deepwalk,yang2015comprehend}.
+In detail, Deepwalk adopts the depth-first searching strategy for generating random walks $\mathcal{W}_{v_r}=(\mathcal{W}_{v_r}^1, \mathcal{W}_{v_r}^2,...,\mathcal{W}_{v_r}^k)$ rooted at an arbitrary node $v_{r}$, where $\mathcal{W}_{v_r}^{k+1}$ is a node randomly picked up from $\mathcal{W}_{v_r}^k$'s neighbors.
+In reality, path $\mathcal{W}_{v_r}$ can be recognized as a particular ``sentence''.
+After denoting the embedding of each node $v_i \in \mathcal{W}_{v_r}$ by $\bm{v_i} \in \mathbb{R}^d$ and denoting its surrounding context by $v_j \in \mathcal{W}_{v_r}[i-w:i+w]$ (where the window size is $2 \omega+1$), the training process can be run by maximizing $P(v_j|v_i)$ with hierarchical softmax \cite{morin2005hierarchical} (Tab.~\ref{MetaPath} gives details).
+So this way, DeepWalk can well capture and preserve the high-order proximity between nodes.
+On the other hand, by adopting the breadth-first searching strategy for generating random walks, LINE \cite{tang2015line} can concentrate on the first-order and second-order proximity between nodes, which is generally called ``WideWalk'' (Tab.~\ref{MetaPath} gives details).